grumpypenny/sentiment-analysis-and-music-generation/README.md

 ## References ##

 - Much of our code is based on these [course notes](https://www.cs.toronto.edu/~lczhang/360/) by Lisa Zhang
+- The [abcMIDI package](http://abc.sourceforge.net/abcMIDI/original/) is used conver the ABC file into a MIDI file
 - The ABC files we used for training can be found [Here](https://abcnotation.com/tunes)